bahsim/list-nest-meta/sample-project/01-concept/architecture.md

 # Architecture Overview

-This document provides a high-level, expert-level overview of the КупиПодариДай wishlist service backend architecture.
-It integrates conceptual, structural, and implementation details, including module structure, database configuration, authentication, global patterns, and a detailed inventory of subcomponents.
+This document provides a high-level, expert-level overview of the WishListShare wishlist service backend architecture.
+It integrates conceptual, structural, and implementation details, including module structure, database configuration, authentication, global patterns, and architectural decisions.

 ---